-(2) An agency shall not give access to a document to which this section applies (otherwise than to the person to whom the information relates) unless the agency has taken such steps as are reasonably practicable to 20 obtain the views of the person concerned as to whether or not the document is an exempt document by virtue of clause 7 of Schedule 1.
+- 33. (1) This section applies to a document that contains information concerning research that is being, or is intended to be, carried out by or on behalf of any person. - (2) An agency shall not give access to a document to which this section applies (otherwise than to the person concerned) unless the agency has taken such steps as are reasonably practicable to obtain the views of the person concerned as to whether or not the document is an exempt document by virtue of clause 8 of Schedule 1.